in-tents/Mitochondria/Whitepaper.md

 The Bounty outlines what knowledge gaps the curriculum needs to teach, the DAO defines milestones and verifies the completions are of Quality.

-Bounties are managed by the DAO, and the DAO is human so this takes time
+Bounties are managed by the DAO, and the DAO is human so this takes time.

+### Milestones

+### The Sections of the Cirriculum:
+The Problem
+The Philosophy behind solving it well
+The Theories based on the different philosophies
+The Current Implementation
+Student Projects proving Quality of Education

+Each section can have multiple chapters, but each one must be outlined.
+Bam, all your milestones.
+Just like per chapter payments.

-## Implementation Plan
+### Implementation Plan
 Submitted to a Bounty, it outlines a proposed curriculum and how it will be taught.

 When the first Implementation Plan is submitted, there is a 30 day period to allow for competing Implementations to emerge.

 After the 30 days, the Implementation plan with the most votes by staked token holders receives the bounty.

+Only those who care and are informed enough will vote, but everyone *can* vote.

 ## How do I get paid though
 ### Initial Funding
 Milestones are determined in your curriculum creation, and you are paid per milestone.

-Implementation Plans lay out milestones of completion, and what triggers it, which creates an instance of payment.

 This means we need an Empirical standard of quality for education, which I have yet to define.
+Perhaps based on depth, ease of consumption, and quality of production.
+But that's not empirical.

+Ideally if you do even better, the DAO tips you through minted coin.

-The bounty is spread across all these instances, so go crazy.
+The bounty is spread evenly across all milestones, as long as they are of Quality.

 ### Kickbacks
 After the curriculum is published, token holders can access it, and earn a soulbound certification that says "this wallet completed a course by this educator" upon completion.